Acerosa/LearningPeopleGit/README.md

 # LearningPeopleGit
-A rep for learning people exercises
+A rep for learning people exercis

+Some editing in this file